python-namibia/python-namibia.github.io-2016/_schedule/workshops/workshop-introduction.md

 duration: 1 hour
 ---

-We'll have several workshops running on Monday and Thursday, aimed at all levels of experience.
+We'll have several workshops running on Monday and Friday, aimed at all levels of experience.

 Find out what workshops are on offer, and sign up.